 (a) When the auditors’ report contains an emphasis of matter paragraph, the issuer’s debt securities will be annotated with an “E” to indicate that the auditors’ report contains an emphasis of matter paragraph.

-(b) When the auditor’s report contains a paragraph on material uncertainty relating to going concern, the issuer’s listing on the JSE trading system will be annotated with a “G”.
+(b) When the auditor’s report contains a paragraph on material uncertainty relating to going concern, the issuer’s debt securities will be annotated with a “G”.

 (b) When the auditors’ report is qualified, the issuer’s debt securities will be annotated with a “Q” to indicate that the auditors’ report is qualified.